codingMustache/codingMustache/README.md

 ## Joke of the Day

-I made a belt out of watches once...
-It was a waist of time.
+My pet mouse 'Elvis' died last night.
+He was caught in a trap..

 ## Daily Trivia

-In computing, what does LAN stand for?
+The programming language &#039;Swift&#039; was created to replace what other programming language?
- 1. Light Access Node
+ 1. Ruby
- 2. Long Antenna Node
+ 2. Objective-C
- 3. Land Address Navigation
+ 3. C#
- 4. Local Area Network
+ 4. C++

 <details>
   <summary>Answer</summary>
-  Local Area Network
+  Objective-C
 </details>